apccontrol-eng/apc/README.md

 $Y^{T}XX^{T}Yc=(2\lambda_1) (2\lambda_2) c$
 $Y^{T}XX^{T}Yc=\lambda c$

-The solution to maximizing covariance is a matter of finding the solution to this set of equations:
+The solution to maximizing covariance is a matter of finding the solution to this set of equations (notice similarities with SVD on $X^{T}Y$):
 ```math
 X^{T}YY^{T}Xw=\lambda w
 ```